 Coimbra Portugal Travel Guide

-Located approximately 120 kilometers north of Coimbra, OPO serves as a significant hub for northern Portugal.
+Located approximately 120 kilometers north of Coimbra, OPO serves as a major hub for northern Portugal.

 Situated approximately 200 kilometers south of Coimbra, LIS is Portugal's largest international airport and a major European gateway.

-Flight prices are highest during peak summer (June-August) plus national holidays.
+Ticket prices for flights are highest during peak summer (June-August) and major holidays.
 Shoulder seasons offer better value.

 Expect higher prices in the summer and around Christmas, Easter, and Carnival.

-April-In may And september-October usually bring good weather and reasonable flight costs.
+April-May and September-October usually bring good weather and temperate flight costs.

 Consider joining Dollar Flight Club for discounted fares.